Kenneth Morris Lee

 Metamerism In order to make Inkjet photo papers look whiter, manufacturers not only bleach them, they add OBAs: Optical Brightening Agents.
 Brighteners are commonly added to laundry detergents to make white clothing appear cleaner and brighter.
 When exposed to daylight (which contains UV light), the OBAs luminesce.
 They emit blue-white light.
 The brighter the whites, the deeper the blacks look by comparison.
 It sounds great, no ?

 The problem is that under indoor lighting, they don't luminesce, so your images look dull.
-With less blue, the same image suddenly looks pink.
-This effect is known as metamerism, or color shift: your print looks different, depending on where you view it.
+With less blue, the same image suddenly looks rather different.
+This effect is known as metamerism, or color shift.
+Your print looks different depending on where you view it.
 While harmless for family snapshots, it's unacceptable for Fine Art prints.
-Traditional Silver-based photographs don't suffer from Metamerism - and neither should a good inkjet print.
+Traditional Silver-based photographs don't suffer from metamerism - and neither should a good inkjet print.

 To make matters worse, OBAs fade over time.
 Even if the image looked right under daylight, it starts to look wrong eventually.
 The print you spent so much effort to make, is slowly replaced, so to speak, with something else.